-The stellate ganglion is a group of nerves in your neck, on either side of your voice box.
+The stellate ganglion is part of the sympathetic nervous system that is located in your neck, on either side of your voice box.
 A stellate ganglion block is an injection of medication into these nerves that can help relieve pain in the head, neck, upper arm and upper chest.
 It also can help increase circulation and blood supply to the arm.

-A stellate ganglion block is used to treat circulation problems or nerve injuries, including:
+A stellate ganglion block is used to diagnose or treat circulation problems or nerve injuries, including: